Do you have an upcoming speech or presentation to give? How is the preparation going?

 Tip: I view it as a two-way conversation.
 You are not broadcasting information, but encouraging the audience to communicate back through their questions, body language or even laughter.

 Would you like to access my Talk Planner to help you construct your upcoming speech or presentation?
-Complete the form and it will be sent to you.

 In a nutshell: It takes weeks and months to make a speech seem effortless.
 Practice is the key to success and you need to walk away from it before you can walk on stage and deliver it.